Very fast Bayesian Additive Regression Trees on GPU: Introduction

 \section{Introduction}

 \paragraph{BART}

-Bayesian Additive Regression Trees (BART) is a nonparametric Bayesian regression method, introduced by \textcite{chipman2006,chipman2010}.
+Bayesian Additive Regression Trees (BART) is a nonparametric Bayesian regression method, introduced by \citet{chipman2006,chipman2010}.
 It defines a prior distribution over the space of functions by representing them as a sum of binary decision trees, and then specifying a stochastic tree generation process.
 The posterior is then obtained with Metropolis-Gibbs sampling over the trees.
-See \textcite{hill2020} for a review, and \textcite[ch.~5]{daniels2023} for a textbook treatment.
+See \citet{hill2020} for a review, and \citet[ch.~5]{daniels2023} for a textbook treatment.

 \paragraph{BART's success}